Banana shake protein guide for Indian gym-goers - best post-workout drink recipe

 Making a banana shake is simple.
 But small changes make a big difference in taste and nutrition.

-- Freeze your banana the night before.
-A frozen banana makes the shake thick and creamy — no ice needed.
+2. Freeze your banana the night before.
+A frozen banana makes the shake thick and creamy, with no ice needed.
 Peel and cut before freezing.

-- Add dry ingredients first.
-Put oats, peanut butter, or chana powder into the blender jar before adding liquid.
+4. Add dry ingredients first.
+Put oats, peanut butter, or chana powder into the jar before the liquid.
 This prevents clumping.

-- Blend for 30–45 seconds.
-Longer blending makes it foamy but also increases the glycemic response.
+5. Blend for 30–45 seconds.
+Longer blending makes it foamy but also raises the glycemic response.
 30 seconds is enough for a smooth shake.

-- Drink within 20 minutes.
-Freshly blended shakes lose nutrients and taste fast.
-Do not store in the fridge and drink later.
+6. Drink within 20 minutes.
+Freshly blended shakes lose taste and texture fast.
+Do not store and drink later.

-- Rinse your blender immediately.
-Banana sticks to blender blades.
-Rinse right after drinking — saves you scrubbing time later.
+7. Rinse your blender right away.
+Banana sticks to the blades.
+Rinse right after drinking to save scrubbing time later.

 Common Questions About Banana Shake for Gym